dereuromark/cakephp-dto/README.md

 The goal of this package is to structure "unstructured data", replacing simple (associative) arrays with a more speaking solution.

+**Unique approach:** Unlike other PHP DTO libraries that use runtime reflection, this plugin generates actual PHP code from configuration files.
+This provides the best possible IDE support, static analysis compatibility, and runtime performance.
+See [Motivation](/docs/Motivation.md) for a comparison with alternatives.

 - By making all fields typeable, we can be sure that their values are never something we didn't expect.
 Especially with modern PHP and more strict typehinting moving forward this is rather important to detect and fail early.
 - We can have full IDE autocomplete and typehinting.